vyos/vyos-documentation/docs/configuration-overview.rst

          9	   2013-12-12 15:42:07 root by boot-config-loader
          10   2013-12-12 15:42:06 root by init

-   Revisions can be compared with :cfgcmd:`compare N M` command, where N and M are revision numbers.
-The output will describe how the configuration N is when compared to YM indicating with a plus sign (``+``) the additional parts N has when compared to M, and indicating with a minus sign (``-``) the lacking parts N misses when compared to Y.
+   The command :cfgcmd:`compare` allows you to compare different type of configurations.
+It also lets you compare different revisions through the :cfgcmd:`compare N M` command, where N and M are revision numbers.
+The output will describe how the configuration N is when compared to M indicating with a plus sign (``+``) the additional parts N has when compared to M, and indicating with a minus sign (``-``) the lacking parts N misses when compared to M.

    .. code-block:: none